 Welcome to Talking Health Taking Action: Your One Stop Shop for Self-Management Support

-Jean is one of the founding Directors of Talking Health.
-She is a Stanford University T-Trainer and Ss2Q Trainer of Lead Trainers and trains deliverers of Stanford programmes across the UK and Europe.
+Jean Thompson, MBE is one of the founding Directors of Talking Health.
+She is a SMRC (Stanford University) T-Trainer and Ss2Q Trainer of Lead Trainers and trains deliverers of SMRC programmes across the UK and Europe.
 She led the Challenging Arthritis programme and supported voluntary organisations through the Long Term Medical Conditions Alliance (now National Voices) develop lay-led generic programmes using the Chronic Disease Self-Management course (CDSMC).
-She was a member of the Chief Medical Officer's EPP Task Force and led the development and successful implementation of the NHS PP. In 2005 her contribution to lay led self-management was recognised with the award of an MBE.
+She was a member of the Chief Medical Officer's EPP Task Force and led the development and successful implementation of the NHS EPP.
+In 2005 her contribution to lay led self-management was recognised with the award of an MBE.

 For additional information on the range of services we provide please contact us